Lehmer random number generator: Choice of modulus

+As both factors of the modulus are less than 2^{32}, it is possible to maintain the state modulo each of the factors, and construct the output value using the Chinese remainder theorem, using no more than 64-bit intermediate arithmetic.

 A more popular implementation for large periods is a combined linear congruential generator; combining (e.g. by summing their outputs) several generators is equivalent to the output of a single generator whose modulus is the product of the component generators' moduli. and whose period is the least common multiple of the component periods.
 Although the periods will share a common divisor of 2, the moduli can be chosen so that is the only common divisor and the resultant period is (m_{1} − 1)(m_{2} − 1)···(m_{k} − 1)/2^{k−1}.
 One example of this is the Wichmann–Hill generator.

 Relation to LCG

 While the Lehmer RNG can be viewed as a particular case of the linear congruential generator with c = 0, it is a special case that implies certain restrictions and properties.
 In particular, for the Lehmer RNG, the initial seed X_{0} must be coprime to the modulus m, which is not required for LCGs in general.
 The choice of the modulus m and the multiplier a is also more restrictive for the Lehmer RNG.
 In contrast to LCG, the maximum period of the Lehmer RNG equals m − 1, and it is such when m is prime and a is a primitive root modulo m.

 On the other hand, the discrete logarithms (to base a or any primitive root modulo m) of X_{k} in $\mathbb{Z}_m$ represent a linear congruential sequence modulo the Euler totient $\varphi(m)$.